Winston6079/txt_to_csv/README.md

 uno - one

 ~
-This text is ignored.
+This text is ignored. <br>
-This text is ignored.
+This text is ignored. <br>
-This text - won't be converted.
+This text - won't be converted. <br>
 ...

-You can also add the link at the top if you want, that takes you to the resource that you are currently learning.
+You can also add the link at the top if you want, that takes you to the resource that you are currently learning. <br>
-For example:
+For example: <br>

-video: https://
+video: https://  <br>

-hola - hello
+hola - hello   <br>
-uno - one
+uno - one    <br>

 Or after the ~ , it's the same and it won't be converted.